commercetools/sphere-stock-import/README.md

-  --sftpSource    path in the SFTP server from where to read the files                  [*optional] --sftpTarget    path in the SFTP server to where to move the worked files             [*optional] --sftpFileRegex a RegEx to filter files when downloading them                         [*optional] --logDir        log level for file logging                                            [default: 'info'] --logLevel      directory to store logs                                               [default: '.']
+  --sftpSource    path in the SFTP server from where to read the files                  [*optional] --sftpTarget    path in the SFTP server to where to move the worked files             [*optional] --sftpFileRegex a RegEx to filter files when downloading them                         [*optional] --sftpMaxFilesToProcess   how many files need to be processed, if more then one is found --sftpContinueOnProblems  ignore errors when processing a file and continue with the next one    [default: false] --logDir        log level for file logging                                            [default: 'info'] --logLevel      directory to store logs                                               [default: '.']
   --logSilent     use console to print messages                                         [default: false]